-Hetcherin anya, the delections were not-ted that the magar that the bestimony.
-When the Mintelley that Began in families 1994, Hotcherin anys she was still so nervous she did not know if she would be able to pull it off either, though she'd been prescribed Valium.
+When the Misskelley trial began in January 1994, Hutcheson says she was still so nervous she did not know if she would be able to pull it off either, though she'd been prescribed Valium.

-On the day she was to testify, she says, the was kept in the judge's chambers while the trial proceeded.
+On the day she was to testify, she says, she was kept in the judge's chambers while the trial proceeded.

-"Gitchell and Ridge came back from time to time and they would ask, 'Are you same you're going to be okey, do you need to take some more medication?
+"Gitchell and Ridge came back from time to time and they would ask, 'Are you sure you're going to be okay, do you need to take some more medication?"

-At one point she told them she did, to one of the detectives went to the spec-More' area in the countroom and solicited Valioum tablets from the mother of one victims.
+At one point she told them she did,

+to fine detectives went to the specea in the countroom and solicited

+Va. a tablets from the mother of one

+of the victims.

-e were all given the same thing, on know.
-We all went to East Arkansas denial Health Clinic."
+"We were all given the same thing, you know.
+We all went to East Arkansas viental Health Clinic."

-Hutcheson added that Brent Davis, me of the prosecuting attemeys, "would ome back to check on me and say reinember you're going to say this or
+Hutcheson added that Brent Davis, me of the prosecuting attorneys, "would ome back to check on me and say remember you're going to say this or hat."

-She also claims that assistant chief Ulen, then a West Memphis detective, old her officials would arrange for er to leave town after the first trial, ecuine they did not want her or Auron wallable to defense attorneys in the sec-
+She also claims that assistant chief Allen, then a West Memphis detective, old her officials would arrange for ser to leave town after the first trial, ecause they did not want her or Aaron vailable to defense attorneys in the second trial.

-They told me I would have to go to place where defense attorneys couldit find me -- and I was all for that!"
+"They told me I would have to go to place where defense attorneys could-'t find me - and I was all for that!"

-She says she was given directions to motel in Mempijis where she and Azron tayed during the second trial
+She says she was given directions to motel in Memphis where she and Aaron tayed during the second trial.

 Today Allen says, "I never had any nowledge of Vicki Hutcheson being laced in a motel."
-He also says he never aw Jerry Driver at the police departsent during the investigation.
-He was a recoile officer in Marion and had "very me" to do with the case.
+He also says he never aw Jerry Driver at the police department during the investigation.
+He was a tvenile officer in Marion and had "very tile" to do with the case.